 Beta-blockers are drugs that are generally prescribed for those who suffer from heart conditions or high blood pressure.
 However, you might see your therapist prescribing metoprolol for anxiety.
 This drug will help with the physical reactions associated with anxious states, such as the accelerated heart rate, trembling, profuse sweating or feeling dizzy.
 (R)

 Vitamin/mineral supplements have been shown to be beneficial in case of those who suffer from various types of anxiety.
 However, before taking any supplement, it is recommended to take a blood test and see if there are any existent nutritional deficiencies.
+Learn to track your supplements including vitamins and minerals to measure their efficacy.

 For example, many therapists prescribe magnesium for anxiety, as this mineral is often deficient in those who suffer from such problems.
 The supplement of choice should also contain B vitamins, vitamin A, vitamin C, vitamin D, vitamin E, amino acids, fish oil or even neurotransmitters (such as serotonin precursors – 5-HTP).